 Crandon Park – Key Biscayne

 Also located on Key Biscayne, Crandon Park is another place where you can experience some of the best beaches in the country.
 Crandon Park features one of the most beautiful and safest beaches for families.
 The shallow, sun-kissed waters are perfect for lazy days by the ocean.
 The park is also home to a whole host of unique animals, including peacocks and huge iguanas!
-You may even be lucky enough to have a run in with a manatee – a truly unforgettable experience.
-Beyond the amazing wildlife and the warm, tropical seas, the park also hosts a play area for kids, features interesting seagrass and fossilized mangrove reef, and is great for family picnics and barbeques.
+You may even be lucky enough to have a run-in with a manatee – a truly unforgettable experience.
+Beyond the amazing wildlife and the warm, tropical seas, the park also hosts a play area for kids.
+Also, it features interesting seagrass and fossilized mangrove reef and is great for family picnics and barbeques.

 If your kids love marine life, Miami Seaquarium is the place to be.
 Rather than just having your kids splash around in the local pool, the Seaquarium allows them to experience all the wonders the oceans around South Florida have to offer.
-Your little ones can enjoy the top deck dolphin shows, experience the incredible sea lion shows, or even feed some of the park’s manatees!
-Even better, the park has designated splash zones all over, meaning it’s a great place to cool down in the Miami sun!
+Your little ones can enjoy the top deck dolphin shows, experience the incredible sea lion shows.
+Or, even feed some of the park’s manatees!
+Even better, the park has designated splash zones all over.
+This means it’s a great place to cool down in the Miami sun!